Research Policy Analysis and Coordination

 This attribute identifies organizations that operate/manage Department of Energy (DOE) National Laboratories.
 Because the operating entities include higher education institutions (including UC), non-profit organizations, for-profit corporations, and the DOE itself, this attribute facilitates identification of DOE National Laboratories across sponsor categories.

-This attribute identifies codes that should be discontinued and that will be deactivated once funding is no longer associated with that code.
+This attribute identifies codes whose use should be discontinued and that will be deactivated once funding is no longer associated with that code.
 This attribute may be checked when, for example:

 - Duplicate sponsor codes were created inadvertently for the same entity